Partygate inquiry: What happens next?

 The tactic bought the PM time, but may prove a double-edged sword in raising expectations that he will comply with any recommendations the Whitehall mandarin makes.
 Asked whether he would resign if Gray found against him, Johnson himself told the Commons he would “respond as appropriate” to her findings.

+Mr Slack has since apologised “unreservedly” for the episode and again referred the matter to Ms Gray’s inquiry.

-The terms of reference of Ms Gray’s inquiry, as set out by the Cabinet Office, state that its primary purpose is “to establish swiftly a general understanding of the nature of the gatherings, including attendance, the setting and the purpose, with reference to adherence to the guidance in place at the time”.
+The terms of reference of her probe, as set out by the Cabinet Office, state that its primary purpose is “to establish swiftly a general understanding of the nature of the gatherings, including attendance, the setting and the purpose, with reference to adherence to the guidance in place at the time”.

 She is not required to make recommendations for action, but her remit makes clear that she may pass judgement on whether “individual disciplinary action is warranted”.